 Presidential aspirants feared and courted Loeb because of his impact on New Hampshire’s first-in-the-nation Presidential Primary.
 Candidates for state office fell into line with his demand they take a no-tax pledge – that is, if they wanted to win.

-opined that President Eisenhower ‘has done more to destroy the respect, honor and power of the United States than any President in its history.’
-Loeb objected to the treaty that allowed the Soviet Union to continue influence over Austria.
+opined that President Eisenhower “has done more to destroy the respect, honor and power of the United States than any President in its history.”
+Eisenhower’s sin?
+The treaty that allowed the Soviet Union to continue influence over Austria.

-Loeb famously crippled Sen. Edmund Muskie’s presidential campaign in 1972 by publishing a forged letter that accused Muskie of saying ‘Canuck,’ a derogatory term for French Canadians.
-Muskie responded with a speech in front of the newspaper office that forever after was called ‘the crying speech.’
+Loeb famously crippled Sen. Edmund Muskie’s presidential campaign in 1972 by publishing a forged letter that accused Muskie of saying “Canuck,” a derogatory term for French Canadians.
+Muskie responded with a speech in front of the newspaper office that forever after was called “the crying speech.”
 David Broder of the Washington Post reported Muskie broke down three times.
 Others, including Muskie, said snow melted on his face.

 Though Loeb could generally run down people, he was less successful building support for politicians.
 One exception was his support of New Hampshire Meldrim Thomson, a three-term governor who suggested nuclear weapons for the state’s National Guard.